Welcome to Keveral FarmWelcome to Keveral FarmWelcome to Keveral FarmWelcome to Keveral Farm

 Take the coast path from Looe by taking the path above Looe beach.

-After about 10 minutes, the path goes through the residential area of Plaidy, then Millendreath, then up to Bodigga / Bay View Farm.
+After about 15 minutes, the path goes through the residential area of Plaidy, then Millendreath, then up to Bodigga / Bay View Camping, which is approx 2 miles from Keveral.

 Cycling to Keveral from the West (Looe direction):